Baytars/ambulant-code/Documentation/mediasupport/seamlessplayback/readme.txt

 sptest-06
 	Global time: Same as sptest-01, but now only the media are in 4 parts, the Karaoke is global.
 Tests what happens to global synchronization.

+sptest-07
+	prefetch: the same as sptest-02, but <prefetch> elements have been added.
+	This should allow back-to-back playback to be as good again as for sptest-01, we hope.